pratik0809/pratik0809.github.io/_posts/2018-01-31-rspec-for-dummies.markdown

 ```

 No failures!
 This is the idea behind TDD/BDD, fail your own tests and then fix them.
-In part 2 of this post, I'll continue to build on this example and finish the rest of
+In part 2 of this post, I'll re-build this example using TDD from the beginning, finish the rest of the tests and introduce new concepts to DRY up your tests.
-the tests.